aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/avd-to-cvaas.md

 ![Figure: 3](../../../../media/serviceaccount3.png)

 > NOTE The name of the service account must match a username configured to be authorized on EOS, otherwise device interactive API calls might fail due to authorization denial.

-## Add CVAAS to your Ansible inventory file:
+## Add CVAAS to your Ansible inventory file

 ```text
 DC1: